How do you cook that cut of beef you’ve got in the fridge now that you’re expecting?

-Keeping on top of all your new pregnancy dietary rules can be a lot — the amount of dos and don’ts of eating while pregnant can be a little dizzying.
+Keeping on top of all your new pregnancy dietary rules can be a lot ‒ the number of dos and don’ts of eating while pregnant can be a little dizzying.

 You may already know to stay clear of raw or rare meat while pregnant.